Affordable High Risk Life Insurance! Bet ‘Yer Healthier Than Ya Think!

 Which Medical Conditions Are REALLY High Risk?

-If you are looking for affordable high risk insurance, I think this list of conditions will make you feel a lot better about your situation.
+If you’re looking for affordable high risk insurance, I think this list of conditions will make you feel a lot better about your situation.

-Especially if aren’t sure if you’ll be penalized for your particular condition.
-There are a ton of situations where people assume they are High Risk when they’re NOT.
+Especially if you aren’t sure if you’ll be penalized for your medical history.
+There are a ton of people who assume they are High Risk when they’re NOT.

-In fact, in some cases, you may still even qualify for the BEST possible rating!
+In fact, in some cases, you may still qualify for the BEST possible rating!

 You're Good To GO!

 None of the following circumstances are considered high risk.

 If you're super healthy and have a great family history you may even qualify for Preferred or Elite rates!

 Well this is good news because thyroid is a very common condition.
 As I mentioned above, if your medical issue is well managed and it’s not likely to impact how long you live, the underwriters don’t penalize you for it.